 Kids who have learned graphing can create a graph of their results.
 Invite siblings or friends to play too for some friendly competition.
 Try different things to see what changes the results.
 Is it faster or slower to run in sneakers or boots?
 Can you do 10 jumping jacks in 10 seconds?

 Create a moon journal

 Print a calendar with plenty of space in each day’s box.
 Every night, draw what the moon looks like.
 After a week, look for a pattern.
 Is the moon getting bigger or smaller each day?
 Keep going for an entire month, then see what the pattern is. 🌗

 Encourage your child to do some research about the phases of the moon.
 What makes it change size?
 How does the night sky look when it is full?

 Kids love science experiments, and summer is a great time to get outside and try something new! 👩🏽🔬

-Build your own bottle rocket, watch plants grow from seed, experiment with mixing paint colors...find an activity your child is interested in and have fun!
+Build your own bottle rocket, watch plants grow from seed, experiment with mixing paint colours...find an activity your child is interested in and have fun!

 Join a reading challenge